 Wakulla County was created in 1843.
-It may (although this is disputed) be named for the Timucuan Indian word for "spring of water" or "mysterious water."
+It may (although this is disputed) be named for the Native Timucuan word for "spring of water" or "mysterious water."
 This is in reference to Wakulla County's greatest natural attraction, Wakulla Springs, which is one of the world's largest freshwater springs, both in terms of depth and water flow.
 In 1974, the water flow was measured at 1.23 billion gallons per day - the greatest recorded flow ever for a single spring.

 Wakulla County, Florida|